davidrhoden/davidrhoden-basic-netlify/pages/privacy-policy.md

 title: Privacy Policy
 date: 2020-04-15
 permalink: /privacy-policy/index.html
-excerpt: "My privacy policy is simple.
+excerpt: My privacy policy is simple.
 I do not share or sell my mailing list; I have never done so, and I will not do so in the future.
 It would bum me out to do that.
-You can always have your information removed from my list by asking me or by using the Mailchimp Unsubscribe link."
+You can always have your information removed from my list by asking me or by using the Mailchimp Unsubscribe link.

 ---